 The number one goal of the Agri-Football League in this pilot phase was to keep the youth engaged.
 The league did exactly that, with fun and excitement on the football pitch and fast success in the field with their crops.

 With the agriculture training and ongoing demonstration site support, all eight teams were earning an income from their small plot in less than three months.
 Their eyes were opened to the bigger possibilities of farming tomatoes, watermelon, carrots, peppers, eggplant and onions on larger plots of land.

 For example, the team that planted and tended to watermelon, on a small 25x25 foot test plot, earned over 250,000 Ugandan Shillings ($75 US) in just two months.
 A substantial income in such a small space, and in a community where the average household income is less that $1.50 per day.

 The biggest success came from the 320 individual youth who were directly engaged in the league.
 Before the league had even finished, almost half of the youth were already putting their new skills to work at home with expanded personal and group agriculture projects.

 The Agri-Football League pilot project delivered, beyond expectation, on it's priority objectives to (i) engage a new young male audience, (ii) increase self-employment and the market potential of trained youth and market oriented farmers and (iii) improve food security for rural households in northern Uganda.

-This success and experience provides the foundation and momentum to now take Agri-Football to the rural communities who need it most.
+This success and experience has provided the foundation and momentum for Agri-Football to expand across a host of rural communities, who need it most.